Browsing Category

 Even though the international gold standard appeared healthy in the late 1920s, in reality intractable problems lay just beneath its glittering façade.
 World War I had been characterized by gigantic sovereign debt issuance and accompanying inflation.
 Most belligerent nations (with the notable exceptions of Great Britain and the U.S.) chose to devalue their currencies before re-pegging to gold again in the 1920s.
 Despite these near universal devaluations, there was still too little gold in the global monetary system to support the mountain of credit and currency that had accumulated.

-Old U.S. Gold Certificates For Sale on eBay
+Old U.S. Gold Certificates for Sale on eBay

 After a sharp, but brief, post-war recession that ricocheted through the global economy from 1919 to 1922, the Roaring 1920s began.
 This decade-long non-stop party was fueled by alcohol, gambling and debt – with debt being the worst of the three vices by far.
 Banks happily gave out loans for the purchase of real estate, stocks and even consumer goods like cars, vacuum cleaners and refrigerators.
 If you could fog a mirror, you could get a loan.
 And although the Roaring 20s is primarily associated with the U.S., the accompanying credit explosion happened in other developed markets like Western Europe and Japan, too.